 True Summer was interesting.
 The yellow caused by True Spring cleared from the skin.
 The skin retained the good effects the Spring drapes created, of young, clear, ideal skin, but could also intensify the eye color to the same degree that the Autumn drapes did.
 The whole effect was a little flat, though the balance with the person was the best of the 4 True Seasons.

-Watch how the color moves in the image below as it changes from light areas to shaded areas.
+Watch how the colour moves in the image below as it changes from light areas to shaded areas.
 In our physical world, light is reflected from objects in a continuum of light-true-dark, or warm-true-cool.
-In 12 Tone, or 12 Season, Color Analysis, the Tones progress from one to the next through the same sequence.
+In 12 Tone, or 12 Season, Colour Analysis, the Tones progress from one to the next through the same sequence.

 Light Summer Clothing